eayvali/Integrating-Rigid-Body-Rotations/README.md

 ![Mario animation end](./figs/mario_end.gif)

-Here's the total tme it took to run the simulation in Matlab:
+Here's the total time it took to generate the data in Matlab:

 RK4 nonunit quaternion integration:
 Elapsed time is 18.559915 seconds.